SrijanBadhya/Debsoc/Running the PES Debsoc.md

 https://drive.google.com/drive/folders/1df_Uj1Gv3KbeVLcosL4qO-7g97mXSBZN?usp=drive_link

-Doing this digitally saves time and effort at the end of recruitments, and minimizes compilation errors and errors throughout the process ho
+Doing this digitally saves time and effort at the end of recruitments, and minimizes compilation errors and errors throughout the process honestly.
+The highest chances for error are the parts which are dependent on humans, like collecting data, inputting it, not mixing up Jhanvi with Jahnavi, and communicating responsibilities with each other (last year I handled the website alone so everything went smoothly for me, I just had to ask everyone for a session report right